weaveworks/policy-agent/docs/code_structure.md

 ## apiextensions

-This folder contains the defintion of new CRDs neede by the agent, mainly the policies CRD.
-It defines all the required objects to make the Kubernetes API client aware of the new policy object and allows operations that are possible to the other built in Kubernets objects.
+This folder contains the defintion of new CRDs needed by the agent, mainly the policies CRD.
+It defines all the required objects to make the Kubernetes API client aware of the new policy object and allows operations that are possible to the other built-in Kubernets objects.

 ## clients